usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- [Some KN95 masks have neck and head straps, but most have just ear loops](https://jayparkmd.medium.com/how-to-spot-a-fake-kn95-mask-from-china-d5219e7f0ab2).
+The ones with neck and straps form a tight enough seal to be medical grade.
+That is the major difference between N95 and KN95 other than shape and certification.
+- A Christmas tree can be *any* tree, as long as it is decorated.
+It doesn't even need to be a real tree.
+- Low-effort directors like Michael Bay often [tilt the camera in odd angles](https://en.wikipedia.org/wiki/Dutch_angle) to make you feel nauseated.
 - According to someone from GitHub, "swag" stands for "stuff we all get".
 - For gaming mice, lighter is better.
 - Taking photos of your home, or *around* your home, implies that you live there, which gives away your address.